juweiyu/hired_or_not/README.md

 I use the Gradient boosting classifier [1] to determine if a candidate is hired in this classification task.
 The features include a set of multiple-choice questions, job category, gender, and text response.

+## Techniques
+* To translate the text response of each candidate into something that could be understood by the model, I used a sentimental analysis model called flair [2] to translate the text response into a value between -1 to 1. -1 means very negative, and 1 means very positive.
+* I use the Gradient boosting classifier to perform the classification task.

 ## Classification
 The notebook of the classification can be found in https://github.com/juweiyu/hired_or_not/blob/main/Classification.ipynb